Projects per year

-I have done a great deal of research into the personal as well as trans-personal aspects of knowledge and knowing and also worked with various organisations on making better use of what they know.
-The particular topics include creativity and intuition at personal level, and my focus at the trans-personal level is on Communities of Practice (CoPs).
-These topics have strong links to the following topics on supporting these knowing processes with IS/ICT.
+I have done a great deal of research into the personal as well as transpersonal aspects of knowledge and knowing and also worked with various organisations on making better use of what they know.
+I can primarily help organisations in fostering their talents, including master-apprentice relationships.
+Related further topics include creativity and intuition at a personal level and Communities of Practice (CoPs) at the transpersonal level.
+These topics have strong links to the following topics on supporting these knowing processes with AI.

-My research has served as basis for developing the Doctus KBS; in harmony with the above, the focus is on creating qualitative models of expert-level knowledge.
-I was leading the development of the software for many years, and as knowledge engineer I used it for supporting knowledge workers in general and decision takers in particular in a wide range of decision situations, including outsourcing, product launch, tendering (both applying for tenders as well as evaluating applications), performance evaluation for knowledge workers, medical diagnosis, R&D decisions, and credit risk evaluation.
+My research has served as a basis for developing the Doctus KBS; in harmony with the above, the focus is on creating qualitative models of expert-level knowledge.
+I was leading the development of the software 1999-2004, and as knowledge engineer I used it for supporting knowledge workers in general and C-level decision makers in particular in a wide range of decision situations, including outsourcing, product launch, tendering (both applying for tenders as well as evaluating applications), performance evaluation for knowledge workers, medical diagnosis, R&D decisions, and credit risk evaluation.